dorianprill/dataset-bicycle-geometry/README.md

 # Bicycle Geometry Data Set

 This repository contains the code used to extract a bicycle geometry data set from the `geometrics.mtb-news.de` website.
-An example dump is available as `.csv` and `.arrow` files in the `data` directory but it may be outdated.
+An example dump is available as `.csv` and `.arrow` files in the `data` directory.
+I am updating the data dump from time to time but if you want more recent data, scrape it yourself with the povided script.

 ## Setup & Run